People's Liberation Army Special Operations Forces: Capabilities

 SOF receive priority for quality personnel and new equipment.
 All SOC units are airborne and air assault capable.
+According to Chen and Wuthnow in 2022, the command structure and mission of most PLA SOF brigades resembled the United States Army Rangers rather than Delta Force.

 SOF has limited organic dedicated infrastructure of support.
 It relies on theater logistics and external resources to carry out missions.
 The PLAAFAC provides all SOF units with tactical insertion, extraction, and resupply.
 SOF operations in the enemy rear are restricted by the limited ability of conventional forces to support them.
 SOF and conventional brigades suffer similar problems with command and control, including communications inside SOF brigades and between SOF and conventional units.

-According to Chen and Wuthnow in 2022, the command structure and mission of most PLA SOF brigades resembled the United States Army Rangers rather than Delta Force.

 Inter-service SOF training is rare, the most common being PLAGF SOF with PLAAF aircraft.